apify/crawlee/README.md

 ## Overview

-The Apify SDK is available as the <a href="https://www.npmjs.com/package/apify"><code>apify</code></a> NPM package and it provides the following tools:
+The Apify SDK is available as an <a href="https://www.npmjs.com/package/apify"><code>apify</code></a> NPM package and it provides the following tools:

 <ul>
   <li>